-The ordinance exempts private residences (except residences that are used as day care facilities or any other business to which the public is invited), some hotel and motel sleeping rooms, and retail tobacco stores.
+The ordinance exempts private residences (except residences that are used as day care facilities or any other business to which the public is invited), some hotel and motel sleeping rooms, retail tobacco stores and vape shops.

 Additionally, the law reminds owners and managers of buildings and other spaces not covered by the ordinance that they may declare their buildings and other spaces to be smoke-free; and it encourages them to do so.

 The ordinance is enforced by the Chicago Department of Public Health and the Chicago Department of Business Affairs and Consumer Protection.

 All Chicagoans (as well as visitors to the city) who see violations of the Clean Indoor Air Act are encouraged to take action.
 Contact the manager of the business or building in question.
 Tell them what you saw, and give them a reasonable chance to investigate and address the situation.
 If they are unresponsive, pick up the phone and call 311 to report it---or report the situation online through the City of Chicago website.